Tech-at-DU/Tweet-Generator/P05-Application-Architecture/README.md

 1. Pull the starter code from the course's origin repository (assuming you have [set up your repository](https://github.com/Tech-at-DU/ACS-1120-Intro-Data-Structures/blob/master/Setup.md) correctly)

     ```bash
-    $ git pull course master
+    $ git pull upstream master
     ```

-2. Now navigate to the `source` directory and run the unit tests to see which methods are passing or failing:
+1. Now navigate to the `Code` directory and run the unit tests to see which methods are passing or failing.
+Make sure you activate your `virtualenv`!

     ```bash
+    $ source venv/bin/activate
     $ python dictogram_test.py  # tests for Dictogram class (subclass of dict)
     $ python listogram_test.py  # tests for Listogram class (subclass of list)
     ```

-3. Alternatively you can use `pytest` the run unit tests to see more readable and descriptive output:
+1. Refactor your existing histogram functions into `Dictogram` and `Listogram` class instance methods
+1. Run the unit tests again and fix any errors until they pass:

     ```bash
-    $ pip install pytest  # (only need to install once)
-    $ pytest dictogram_test.py  # tests for Dictogram class (subclass of dict)
-    ```

-4. Refactor your existing histogram functions into `Dictogram` and `Listogram` class instance methods

-5. Run the unit tests again and fix any errors until they pass:

-    ```bash
     $ python dictogram_test.py  # standard unittest error formatting
-    $ pytest dictogram_test.py  # pytest pretty formatting and more assertion info
+    $ python listogram_test.py  # pytest pretty formatting and more assertion info
     ```

-6. You can also run the `dictogram.py` or `listogram.py` modules as a script to check your results while refactoring:
+1. You can also run the `dictogram.py` or `listogram.py` modules as a script to check your results while refactoring:

     ```bash
     $ python dictogram.py